 Overview

-Monitors let you define rules that watch for failures or other events in your GitHub Actions workflows and alert your team in Slack.
-Set up conditions like “alert me when this job fails 3 times in a row” or “notify me whenever this step is skipped,” and Blacksmith handles the rest.
-You can also enable VM retention to keep the runner VM alive when you’re alerted, so you can SSH in to debug issues on the spot.
-The only setup required is connecting your Slack workspace.
+Monitors watch your GitHub Actions workflows and alert your team in Slack when something goes wrong.
+A monitor might be “alert me when this job fails 3 times in a row on main” or “notify me whenever this step is skipped.”
+You can also turn on VM retention, which keeps the runner VM alive when an alert fires so you can SSH in and see exactly what happened.
+The only setup is connecting your Slack workspace.

 Basics